Housing Information

 Residence Halls

 Young Hall was named for ENC President Samuel Young and houses upperclassmen males and females in 4-person suites on the 3rd, 4th, and 5th floors.
-The suites come standard with a private bathroom, kitchen area with built-in sink, air conditioning unit, common room, and two double-occupancy bedrooms.
+The suites come standard with a private bathroom, kitchen area with built-in sink, air conditioning, common room, and two double-occupancy bedrooms.
 Each floor also has a common lounge for residents.
-The 1st and 2nd floors of Young Hall are reserved for staff housing, and handicap-accessible suites.
+The 1st and 2nd floors of Young Hall are reserved for ENC employee housing and ADA-accessible suites.

 Move In Information